Type (biology): Paralectotype

 A paralectotype is any additional specimen from among a set of syntypes after a lectotype has been designated from among them.
 These are not name-bearing types.

 Hapantotype

-A special case in Protistans where the type consists of two or more specimens of "directly related individuals representing distinct stages in the life cycle"; these are collectively treated as a single entity, and lectotypes cannot be designated from among them.
+A special case in protists where the type consists of two or more specimens of "directly related individuals" within a preparation medium such as a blood smear.
+The terms parahapantotype and lectohapantotype refer to type preparations additional to the hapantotype and designated by the describing author.
+As with other type designations the use of the prefix "Neo-", such as Neohapantotype, is employed when a replacement for the original hapantotype is designated, or when an original description did not include a designated type specimen.

 Iconotype

 An illustration on which a new species or subspecies was based.
 For instance, the Burmese python, Python bivittatus, is one of many species that are based on illustrations by Albertus Seba (1734).

 Ergatotype

 An ergatotype is a specimen selected to represent a worker member in hymenopterans which have polymorphic castes.

+Hypotype

+A hypotype is a specimen whose details have previously been published that is used in a supplementary figure or description of the species.

+Kleptotype

+The term "kleptotype" informally refers to a type specimen or a part of it that has been stolen, or improperly relocated.

 Alternatives to preserved specimens

 Type illustrations have also been used by zoologists, as in the case of the Réunion parakeet, which is known only from historical illustrations and descriptions.

 Recently, some species have been described where the type specimen was released alive back into the wild, such as the Bulo Burti boubou (a bushshrike), described as Laniarius liberatus, in which the species description included DNA sequences from blood and feather samples.
 Assuming there is no future question as to the status of such a species, the absence of a type specimen does not invalidate the name, but it may be necessary for the future to designate a neotype for such a taxon, should any questions arise.
 However, in the case of the bushshrike, ornithologists have argued that the specimen was a rare and hitherto unknown color morph of a long-known species, using only the available blood and feather samples.
 While there is still some debate on the need to deposit actual killed individuals as type specimens, it can be observed that given proper vouchering and storage, tissue samples can be just as valuable should dispute about the validity of a species arise.